Media Mining Memory – Nigeria

 Topic visualisations

-Visualise topic clusters – from accidents and compensation, to child labour, environmental pollution, and energy nationalism.
+Visualise topic clusters from accidents and compensation to child labour, pollution, and energy nationalism.

-This section foregrounds the NLTK-based analysis notebooks that shaped the visualisations: tokenisation, collocations, TF–IDF, and experiments with topic modelling.
+This section foregrounds tokenisation, collocations, TF–IDF, and experiments with topic modelling.

 Classroom & Community